BLAIR DNA Project

 DNA 101: Y-Chromosome Testing

-DNA 101 is an attempt to take the extremely complex and confusing subject of Genetics and DNA and simplify it into layman terms.
-This page addresses DNA only as it applies to Y-Chromosome testing and genealogy.
+DNA 101 is the first in a series of three articles that attempt to take the extremely complex and confusing subject of Genetics and DNA and simplify it into layman terms.
+These articles addresses DNA only as it applies to Y-Chromosome testing and genealogy.
 Technical terms are defined in this same context.

 DNA